ferrillt/Predict-Success-of-Startup-Businesses/README.md

 pip install -r requirements.txt
 ```

-## Limitations and next steps
+## Limitations

 The current analysis describes associations in the recorded data; it does not establish that funding causes a particular outcome.
 The status categories also need a more precise definition before they can serve as a prediction target.
-Next steps are to define the outcome and prediction date, prevent information from later in a startup’s history from entering its predictors, train a baseline model, and evaluate the model on held-out data.
+Possible extensions to this project include defining the outcome and prediction date, preventing information from later in a startup’s history from entering its predictors, training a baseline model, and evaluating the model on held-out data.